What are diverticula?

 If your doctor has diagnosed you with diverticulosis, it is advisable to eat a high-fiber diet and drink plenty of fluids.
 In this way, complaints and complications can be partially avoided.

-If the diverticula become inflamed, very severe symptoms can occur.
+If the diverticula in the intestine become inflamed, very severe symptoms can occur.
 These include, for example:

 Diverticular disease and diverticulitis: diagnosis with us